Internet Money hitmaker Dro Kenji has been an antidote for fans still healing from the many voices lost within hip-hop in recent years.

-Putting out four projects all within a year of his label debut — set to release his fifth in WITH OR WITHOUT YOU — is almost unheard of in today’s industry landscape.
+Putting out eight projects all within three years of his label debut — recently releasing his eight WISH YOU WERE HERE — is almost unheard of in today’s industry landscape.
 It’s relatively unorthodox for an artist to burst onto the scene dropping multiple projects in such a short amount of time.
 Most artists wait six months to a year before releasing another tape of some sort, however, it’s apparent that Kenji is built different.

 After steadily posting singles on Soundcloud over the course of two years, it was evident early on in tracks like “Rob Da Bank,” “Rokstar” and “Knot” that his vocal talent and style would seamlessly intertwine with Internet Money’s sound.